jonnonz1/nz-statute-book/acts/public/2024/fast-track-approvals-act-2024.md

   (a) grant the approval and set any conditions to be imposed on the approval; or (b) decline the approval.
+(2) For the purpose of making the decision, the panel— (aaa) must, if the substantive application relates to an unlisted project, consider the Minister’s reasons for accepting the referral application that are stated in the notice given by the responsible agency under section 28(1):
+  (aab) must consider a relevant Government policy statement:
-(2) For the purpose of making the decision, the panel— (a) must consider the substantive application and any advice, report, comment, or other information received by the panel under section 51, 52, 53, 55, 58, 67, 68, 69, 70, 72, or 90:
+  (a) must consider the substantive application and any advice, report, comment, or other information received by the panel under section 51, 52, 53, 55, 58, 67, 68, 69, 70, 72, or 90:
   (b) must apply the applicable clauses set out in subsection (3) (see those clauses in relation to the weight to be given to the purpose of this Act when making the decision):
   (c) must comply with section 82, if applicable:
   (d) must comply with section 83 in setting conditions:
   (e) may impose conditions under section 84:
+  (ea) may impose conditions under section 84A:
   (f) may decline the approval only in accordance with section 85.
 (3) For the purposes of subsection (2)﻿(b), the clauses are as follows:
   (a) for an approval described in section 42(4)﻿(a) (resource consent), clauses 17 to 22 of Schedule 5: